 Use your 4B pencil to draw the details of the eyelashes and also to shade the top portion of the eyelid and the fold.
 If your subject is wearing makeup, like mascara, press the pencil harder to get the desired effect.

 The white portion of the eye is called the ‘sclera’.
 It may be white in theory, but the eyelashes often throw shadows in it so you will need to add in some lighter shading with a 2B pencil, depending on the source of light.

-The eyes, just like the face itself, can be quite the challenge to draw.
-Even artists with many years of practice face difficulties in getting them right and find themselves unsatisfied with their portrait, from time to time.
+The eyes, just like the face itself, can be quite a challenge to draw.
+Even artists with many years of practice face difficulties in getting them right and find themselves unsatisfied with their portraits, from time to time.

 The thought that you can’t get it right could get you feeling low but don’t let it stop you from trying to get it right the next time.
 Don’t be discouraged.

-Keep practicing; one day you will be happily surprised by the result!
+Keep practising; one day you will be happily surprised by the result!

 Did you find this article useful in learning to draw realistic eyes?